pengfei99/DataCatalogPlayGround/README.md

 ![Metadata_management_tools_classification](https://raw.githubusercontent.com/pengfei99/DataCatalogPlayGround/master/img/Metadata_management_tools_classification.png)

+> I recently tested the Open Metadata solution.
+I highly recommend it.
+It has many advantages compare to `Apache Atlas`

 ### 1.1 The four age of the existing solution's evolution

 - Stone age: No software, people use pdf, excel, or other documents to describe the data.
 Everything is done manually.